osmosis-labs/osmosis/CONTRIBUTING.md

 * Do a PR if that commit has conflicts

 * (Eventually) Make a PR that adds a version handler for the next upgrade
-    * Add v10 upgrade boilerplate #1649
+    * (Add v10 upgrade boilerplate #1649)[https://github.com/osmosis-labs/osmosis/pull/1649/files]

-* Update chain JSON schema's recommended versions
+* Update chain JSON schema's recommended versions in `chain.schema.json` located in the root directory.

 ### Pre-release auditing process